DevJSTAR/Discord.py-Simple-Bot/README.md

 17) Select **HTTP(s)** type in monitor type

-18) Add a Friendly named
+18) Add a Friendly name

 19) Paste the **URL** that you copied from **Repl.it/Replit.com** in **URL (or IP)** section

 20) Set the **Monitoring Interval** minutes to **32**

-21) Tick **Alert Contact** so if the monitor goes down or up you will get an alert email/gmail
+21) Tick **Alert Contact** so if the monitor goes down or up you will get an alert mail

 22) Now press **Create Monitor** (it will take a few seconds)